본문으로 건너뛰기

 컨트랙트 배포

-Ensure that in your command line application, you're in the directory that contains the res directory, then run:
+Ensure that in your command line application, you're in the directory that contains the Cargo.toml file, then run:

 Congratulations, you've deployed the smart contract!
 Note that NEAR CLI will output a link to NEAR Explorer where you can inspect details of the transaction.

-Lastly, let's run this command again and notice that the code_hash is no longer all ones.
+Lastly, let's run this command again and notice that the Contract has a SHA-256 checksum.
 This is the hash of the smart contract deployed to the account.

 컨트랙트 메서드 호출 (interact!)